 Transient electromagnetics (TEM)

-TEM (Transient Electromagnetic) is a geophysical technique used to obtain vertical resistivity soundings and a method which responds most strongly to conductive materials.
+TEM (Transient Electromagnetics) is a geophysical technique used to obtain vertical resistivity soundings and a method which responds most strongly to conductive materials.

 The method is non-destructive and uses a series of wire loops for transmitting and receiving signals in the ground so no marks will be left in the survey area after measurements are finished.